polterguy/phosphorusfive/README.md

 code, at an entirely new level, highly unlikely matched in any other frameworks out there you've seen previously.

-If you wish to use marketing words, then maybe *"fifth generation programming non-language"* might apply ...
+If you wish to use buzz words, and go all hype, then maybe *"fifth generation non-programming language"* might apply ... ;)

-## Getting started with p5.lambda
+## Getting started with p5.lambda and Hyperlisp

 p5.lambda is a *"non-programming language"* created on top of Active Events.
 At its core, it is really nothing but loosely coupled Active Events, capable of executing